himotimo/Shout-Optimizer-Processing/README.md

 # Shout-Optimizer-Processing
 Processing code for the Shout Optimizer school project.
+The data processing part of the project was designed and written by me.

 ## Overview of the project